-Middlesex County's Plays-in-the-Park is a unique partnership that represents more than 50 years of unparalleled government initiative, artistic excellence and community spirit.
+Middlesex County's Plays-in-the-Park is a unique partnership that represents more than 55 years of unparalleled government initiative, artistic excellence and community spirit.
 Fifty nine years ago, a small group of devoted community theater volunteers enthusiastically sought a place to produce plays during the summer months.
-They contacted the Middlesex County Board of Chosen Freeholders in the hopes of finding financial support for their endeavors.
+They contacted the Middlesex County Board of County Commissioners in the hopes of finding financial support for their endeavors.

 Although funds did not exist for the construction of a new theater building, there was money budgeted for a storage shed.
 A creative compromise was reached, allowing the shed to be used as a theater in the summer and for storage in the winter.
 A tree-lined grove in Roosevelt Park was chosen as the site and Plays-in-the-Park officially opened in 1963.
 Popularity grew, and eventually the shed became a permanent home with the addition of a scenic shop and dressing rooms.
 Attendance soared and by the mid-1970's more than 150,000 people came to the free theater each year, making Plays-in-the-Park an important part of summer in Middlesex County.